hijacker1987/MyCode/README.md

 ## Security
 The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running two dockerized MSSQL databases (one for proper testing), and sensitive data is stored in the `appsettings.json` and `.env` files.
+Even Docker Compose can be used.

 ## Configuration
 On the frontend side, sensitive data is stored in the `.env` file.
 To set up the application, create a `.env` file in the root directory and populate it with the following keys and values: